jeanreye4/starwars-api/readme.md

   when it does not make sense in the context of your application to have full CR on one model).
 - Have its own repository under your GitHub account (do not fork this repo).
 - Be deployed to Heroku (we will have a lesson on this later this week).
-(NOT REQUIRED)
+(THIS IS REQUIRED)
 - Have good, clean Javascript code.
 Only include comments for documentation, and don't include any non-functional code.
 Use the auto-formatter regularly!
 - Demonstrate a good commit history.